-Multilateralism was thus created as a form of cooperation among states which institutionalises intergovernmental cooperation and replaces anarchy.
-The starting point for most scholars who study multilateralism is the definition by Keohane and its expansion by Ruggie.
+Multilateralism was thus created as a form of cooperation among states that institutionalises intergovernmental cooperation and substitutes anarchy.
+Starting point for most scholars who study multilateralism is the definition by Keohane and its expansion done by Ruggie.
 'I limit multilateralism to arrangements involving states' says Keohane (1990, p.
-732, emphasis in original) and that is a core characteristic of most of the academic thinking on the issue.
-Multilateral arrangements are institutions defined by Keohane as 'persistent sets of rules that constrain activity, shape expectations and prescribe roles' (Keohane, 1988, p.
-384) in a purely institutional (rather than normative) manner.
-Ruggie, however, presents a definition that is not only institutional but also normative, including behaviour.
-For Ruggie, multilateralism is:

-an institutional form that coordinates relations among three or more states on the basis of generalised principles of conduct ... which specify appropriate conduct for a class of actions, without regard for the particularistic interests of the parties or the strategic exigencies that may exist in any specific occurrence (Ruggie, 1993, p.
+732) and that is a core issue of most of the academic thinking on the issue.
+Multilateral arrangements are institutions defined by Keohane as 'persistent sets of rules that constrain activity, shape expectations and prescribe roles' (Keohane, 1988, p.384) in a purely institutional (rather than normative) manner.
+Ruggie however, presents a definition that is not only institutional but also normative, including behaviour.
+For Ruggie, multilateralism is an institutional form that coordinates relations among three or more states on the basis of generalised principles of conduct (...) which specify appropriate conduct for a class of actions, without regard for the particularistic interests of the parties or the strategic exigencies that may exist in any specific occurrence (Ruggie, 1993, p.
 11).